taverianov/cloudlinux-documentation/docs/cloudlinuxos/cloudlinux_os_components/README.md

 include /usr/share/nginx/modules/*.conf;
 ```
 </div>
-In order to enable the module to process requests, you need to add the lsapi_enabled directive to your _lsapi.conf_ file as follows:
+In order to enable the module to process requests, you need to add the lsapi_engine directive to your _lsapi.conf_ file as follows:
 <div class="notranslate">

 ```
-lsapi_enabled on;
+lsapi_engine on;
 ```
 </div>

-The lsapi_enabled parameter is supported in global, server, and local configurations.
+The lsapi_engine parameter is supported in global, server, and local configurations.
 Therefore, it can be enabled/disabled globally, only for the server, and also only for a specific location.

 The LSPHP handler can be enabled using the lsapi_handler directive.
 The lsapi_handler directive tells NGINX that the files with .php extension should be handled by NGINX LSAPI Module with the selected handler.